-Short-term residencies with eighth blackbird are an excellent way to reach a greater audience at your university, conservatory and in the greater community. eighth blackbird offers a variety of activities which can be easily combined with a performance engagement.
+Short-term residencies with Eighth Blackbird are an excellent way to reach a greater audience at your university, conservatory and in the greater community.
+Eighth Blackbird offers a variety of activities which can be easily combined with a performance engagement.
 Please talk with your DLAR representative to inquire about options and availability.
-Suggested programs include:
+Download our full Residency Guidelines here.

-eighth blackbird will perform pieces or excerpts of pieces from our repertoire, then discuss and analyze the music and the ensemble’s unique approach to performance.
+Eighth Blackbird will perform pieces or excerpts of pieces from our repertoire, then discuss and analyze the music ad the ensemble’s unique approach to performance.
 Questions to and from the audience will be addressed throughout the demonstration.

 Extended Chamber Ensemble Coaching